 Firstly, every bass amp has a built-in preamp.
 But why is that?

-Bass guitars output a weak audio signal known as instrument-level signal.
+Bass guitars output a weak audio signal known as an instrument-level signal.
 Instrument-level signals are very quiet and are not audible.
-So preamps are built into bass amps to boost these weak inaudible signals into a strong audible audio signal known as line-level signal
+So preamps are built into bass amps to boost these weak inaudible signals into a strong audible audio signal known as line-level signal.

 The strong line-level signal can then be processed by the bass amp’s power amp and further amplified for the cabinet (or speakers).
 This signal can also be sent to the Front of House mixing engineer.

 Keyboard amps, on the other hand, have no preamp built-in preamp.
-That’s because every keyboard has a preamp built into them.
-This means the audio signal from keyboards is already strong line-level signals.
+That’s because every keyboard has a preamp built into it.
+This means the audio signal from keyboards is already a strong line-level signal.
 So there is no need to put a preamp into a keyboard amp.

 Secondly, many bass amps are not full-range.
 What this simply means is bass amps cannot play all the frequencies in an audio signal.